-With 55 acres (.22 sq km) of ski-able terrain, 12.43 miles (20 km) of Nordic trails, two terrain parks, and six lift/assists; Willamette Pass Resort is a recreational haven for winter sports.
-The resort offers a comfortable lodge with dining and a slope-view bar, equipment rentals, ski shop and lessons.
+With 55 acres (.22 sq km) of ski-able terrain, 12.43 miles (20 km) of Nordic trails, two terrain parks, and six lifts/assists; Willamette Pass Resort is a recreational haven for winter sports.
+The resort offers a comfortable lodge with dining and a slope-view bar, equipment rentals, a ski shop and lessons.
 There are 29 alpine runs accommodating beginner through advanced skiers.
 Enjoy tubing or snowshoeing too.

 Access the Pacific Crest Trail just north of the Diamond Peak Wilderness for a day hike.